iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 ### The Board is the Truth

 Those little sticky notes really stop you from cutting corners, and cutting corners is what differentiates a hacky side-project from a polished product.
-For example, one of the most challenging things I encountered in the project was decoding the proprietary autofocus information the camera gives to you.
+For example, one of the most challenging things I encountered in the project was decoding the proprietary autofocus information the camera gives over PTP/IP.
 There are two main modes, one of which involves the user moving a single box around the screen and having the camera autofocus in that, the other of which user choses from a set of fixed points that correspond to dedicated autofocus sensors in the camera.

 The "single box" method was simpler to implement, and I implemented both the protocol work and the UI for it in a day.
 At this point I was tempted to move on to something else — I mean, you could control focusing now, right? — and without that sticky note on my board I would have done so.
 After a bit of convincing by Tim, I just couldn't bring myself to lie to my board and I spent two days implementing the other autofocus method.
 I'm *really* glad I did, because I had a ton of fun and ended up with a much more polished product.